 “Ah,” They sympathetically moan.

 Felix announces that the new shop is ready for buyers.
 He pulls up our tees and shows off our matching briefs.
 The girls grab their credit cards and line up in the new annex.
 I remember that the real Jesus threw out the money lenders at the temple.
 Before signing underwear, I find Casper in the backroom.
-Jack and I give him a blow job and rim job, to make up for banishing his Teen Jesus apparition at the melee.
+Jack and I give him simultaneous blow and rim jobs, to make up for banishing his Teen Jesus apparition at the melee.

 After earning our hundred bucks, I call Intrepid Jimmy to inform him about the exploits of Teen Jesus.
 He’s excited to be building his story.
 I tell him to emphasize that we want nothing to do with religious controversies and that having Jesus in your heart is a good thing.